What is Cash Credit?

 1. Borrowing limit

-A cash credit comes with a borrowing limit determined by the drawing power of the borrower.
-A company can withdraw funds up to the borrowing limit.
+A cash credit comes with a borrowing limit determined by the credit worthiness of the borrower.
+A company can withdraw funds up to its established borrowing limit.

 2. Interest on running balance